-Health levels in general have increased in Cape Town, with the city's infant mortality rate (IMR) having dropped significantly.13 The Western Cape, of which Cape Town has the largest population, had the country's highest average life expectancy at birth (64 years).14 While people are living longer and healthier lives, the percentage of economically active working-age people (aged 15-64) has also increased.
-This has caused a drop in the total age dependency ratio15 - an ongoing trend for Cape Town over the past two decades.
+Health levels in general have increased in Cape Town, with the city's infant mortality rate (IMR) having dropped significantly.
+The Western Cape, of which Cape Town has the largest population, has the highest average life expectancy at birth (64 years).
+Whilst people are living longer and healthier lives, the percentage of economically active working-age people (aged 15 - 64) has also increased.
+This has caused a drop in the total age dependency ratio. an ongoing trend for Cape Town over the past two decades.